rocketmay/hedera-improvement-proposal/HIP/hip-0000-WalletProviderSchema.md

 An empty list signifies that there are no compatible browser extensions.
 It is then up to the Requesting Website if they want to provide options/instructions to the user.

-**Step 2**: The Requesting Website sends the RPC "requestAccounts" to the web extensions which implement HederaWETP.
+**Step 2**: The Requesting Website sends the message "requestAccounts" to the web extensions which implement HederaWPS.

 Each Client implements RequestAccounts() which returns a set of Hedera Account IDs.
 They can either return the request automatically (since account ID's are typically not sensitive information), or the application can display a prompt to the user asking to release the accountIDs to the requesting application.